appsmithorg/appsmith-docs/framework-reference/download.md

 - #### Downloading a Plain Text

-  To download a plain text, the _expected data_ is a string representing the text content to be downloaded.
+  To download a plain text, the _expected data_ is a string representing the text content to be downloaded.<br></br>

   ```javascript
   download(data: string, fileName: string, fileType?: string): void